Feedback Sports Pro-Elite Review

 With a range of adjustment from 42"-71" and a secure metal collar and quick release, the Pro Elite is one of our highest rated models for height adjustment.
-In this regard, it is identical to the Feedback Sports Classic, both of which are very similar in design and adjustment range to the ToPeak Prepstand Pro.
+In this regard, it is very similar in design and adjustment range to the ToPeak Prepstand Pro.
 This range of adjustability ensures that you can always position the bike at the exact height you want.

 Adjusting the height of the Pro Elite is as simple as opening the metal quick release lever that secures the upper and lower portions of the main tube of the work stand, then raising or lowering the upper tube to the desired height and closing the quick release to secure it in place.
 The upper tube slides smoothly and with relative ease when the quick release is open, and changes in height adjustment can be made with a bike in the work stand, assuming you are supporting its weight.
 The quick-release lever is metal, as is the collar it's attached to, and it does an excellent job of locking the stand into the desired height.

-With identical designs and constructions, the Pro Elite and the Classic scored exactly the same in this metric, but both stands were outdone by the ToPeak Prepstand Pro with its more controlled air-cushioned feel.
-The three tripod models mentioned above were the top performers for height adjustment with a greater range and more secure closures than all of the other models in this review.
+The Pro Elite was outdone by the ToPeak Prepstand Pro with its more controlled air-cushioned feel.
+The tripod models mentioned above were the top performers for height adjustment with a greater range and more secure closures than all of the other models in this review.
 Both of the Park Tool models, for example, have a limited adjustment range of 45"-60" and a less secure feeling quick-release lever.